 Combined Single Limit (CSL) Liability Insurance

-A CSL policy has an overall auto coverage limit.
-It doesn’t have separate maximum coverages for injury per individual, injury per accident, and property damage per accident.
+A CSL policy has an overall auto coverage limit and doesn’t have separate maximum coverages for injury per individual, injury per accident, or property damage per accident.
 If you have such a policy and are involved in an at-fault auto accident, your insurance coverage will pay up to a specified amount.

 Take the scenario of a $500,000 CSL car insurance policy.
-In an at-fault accident that results in bodily injury and treatment costs amounting to $400,000, the policy would comfortably settle this third-party liability claim.
+In an at-fault accident resulting in bodily injury and treatment costs amounting to $400,000, the policy would settle this third-party liability claim comfortably.

 If the at-fault driver had a $250,000/$500,000 split limit liability policy, they wouldn’t be sufficiently covered for the $400,000 bodily injury claim.
 Their policy would only pay up to $250,000 in third-party medical expenses, leaving the motorist underinsured by $150,000.